zabealbe/PureAir/README.md

 used by the authorities to improve the well being of citizens or can be used by citizens themselves to force authorities to take action.

 ## Backend
-Based on [sawagger.io](https://swagger.io/) and though to be scalable through container-based replication systems such as [kubernetes](https://kubernetes.io).
+Based on [Swagger](https://swagger.io/) and [OpenAPI](https://swagger.io/specification/) and though to be scalable through container-based replication systems such as [kubernetes](https://kubernetes.io).

 + Three private APIs endpoints for the user private area